Rigorous computation of expansion in one-dimensional dynamics: Implementation and computations

 \subsection{Comparison of the new method against the previous approach}

-In order to show the improvement in the rigorous estimate of the expansion exponent obtained by our method in comparison to the previous approach proposed in~\cite{Day2008}, we carried out the following analysis.

-Let us first illustrate the progress that our contribution provides with one example.
-Namely, let us consider the quadratic map \eqref{eq:quad} with $a \in [1.99999,2]$ that was analysed in \cite{Golmakani2016} outside the critical neighbourhood $\Delta = [-0.001,0.001]$.
-By taking as many as $100\,000$ partition elements, the authors of \cite{Golmakani2016} were able to obtain a lower bound on the uniform expansion exponent $\lambda$ of slightly above $0.49$ at the cost of over 2 hours of computation time (28 minutes on a contemporary powerful laptop computer).
-Our new approach allows one to prove that $\lambda \geq 0.58$ in a few seconds' time, and to additionally prove that the best lower bound on $\lambda$ one could hope for is about $0.62$ due to the existence of an unstable periodic orbit for $a=1.99999$ with the expansion exponent of a little below $0.62705$.
-In fact, when considering $a=1.99999$ in the computation instead of the interval $[1.99999,2]$, our new method provides the lower bound for $\lambda$ of a little over $0.62702$, which is nearly optimal, while the previous method still yields $0.49$.
+In order to show the improvement of our method in comparison to the previous approach proposed in~\cite{Day2008}, let us first consider the quadratic map \eqref{eq:quad} with $a \in [1.99999,2]$ that was analysed in \cite{Golmakani2016} outside the critical neighbourhood $\Delta = (-0.001,0.001)$.
+By taking as many as $100\,000$ partition elements, the authors of \cite{Golmakani2016} obtained a lower bound for \( \lambda\) slightly above $0.49$ at a high computational cost, which corresponds to 28 minutes of running on one thread of the Intel\textregistered{} Core\texttrademark{} i7-13700H processor.
+Our new approach proves that $\lambda \geq 0.58$ in a few seconds' time on the same processor, and we additionally prove that the best lower bound on $\lambda$ one could hope for is about $0.62$ due to the existence of an unstable periodic orbit for $a=1.99999$ with the upper bound on its expansion exponent of slightly less than $0.62705$.
+In fact, when considering $a=1.99999$ in the computation instead of the interval $[1.99999,2]$, our new method provides a lower bound for $\lambda$ of a little more than $0.62702$, which is nearly optimal, while the previous method still yields $0.49$.